 Exchanges like these?
 Common.
-Not so common are the kick-ass floors we’ve highlighted below.
-Some, we’ve discovered by way of our own restorations.
-Others exist inside a few of our favorite Pittsburgh establishments.
+Not so common: the beauties we’ve highlighted below.
+Some we’ve discovered by way of our own restorations.
+Others exist inside a few of our favorite establishments here in Pittsburgh.
 Whatever your style, here’s to hoping you’ll appreciate at least one of these gems as much as we do.
 Long live the wooden boards and hand-set tiles of yesteryear.

-1. That time we ditched a long-abused carpet in this Manchester house…and found a goldmine underneath.
+1 — That time we ditched a long-abused carpet in this Manchester house…and found a goldmine underneath.

-4. …and when that same house surprised us with perfectly installed boards upstairs.
+…and when that same house surprised us with perfectly installed boards upstairs.
 (Nothing a little TLC couldn’t fix.)

-5. One time, we took a tour of Elisco Advertising‘s Lawrenceville house-turned-office and captured these beauties.
+5 — Once, we took a tour of Elisco Advertising‘s Lawrenceville house-turned-office and captured these beauties.

-6. But we really lost our shit when construction started on this Brighton Heights bedroom.
+6 — But we really lost our shit when construction started on this Brighton Heights bedroom.
 (Can you blame us?)